Mizoram: Chieftainship (1500s–1954)

 Historically, Mizo chiefdoms were primarily subsistence-based, practising slash-and-burn, locally called jhum cultivation, but they also engaged in trade due to their proximity to ancient trade routes linking Yunnan to the Bay of Bengal.
 Chiefs often demanded tributes from neighbouring kingdoms in the plains and established a barter system within their chiefdoms.
-Larger transactions relied on the mithun (tame bison) as a unit of wealth and compensation, while elephant tusks served as an alternative currency.
+Larger transactions relied on the sial (tame bison) as a unit of wealth and compensation, while elephant tusks served as an alternative currency.
 Mizo chiefs also employed karbari or "men of business", who acted as intermediaries between the chiefs and foreign traders.
 Skilled in jungle navigation and multiple languages, such as Bengali, the karbari facilitated trade, particularly in South Lushai Hills.

 The forests of Mizoram provided valuable resources such as elephant hides and bones, which were highly sought after by merchants from Sylhet during the Mughal Empire.
 Elephant hides were used for shields in local infantry and cavalry, while the bones were crafted into luxury items and sword parts.
 Chiefs maintained a rudimentary system for measuring and sorting goods like rice, using specially shaped buckets.
 The first Mizo chief was Zahmuaka in the 16th century.

-The Zawlbuk system was established during the chieftainship era as a cornerstone of Mizo society, blending governance, defence, and cultural education.
-Originating as a dormitory for young men, it was situated at the village entrance to serve as both a sentinel hub and a training ground.
-Chiefs and elders implemented the Zawlbuk to prepare the youth for communal responsibilities, teaching them skills in warfare, agriculture, and social customs.
+The zawlbûk system was established during the chieftainship era as a cornerstone of Mizo society, blending governance, defence, and cultural education.
+Originating as a bachelor dormitory for young men, it was situated at the village entrance to serve as both a sentinel hub and a training ground.
+Chiefs and elders implemented the Zawlbûk to prepare the youth for communal responsibilities, teaching them skills in warfare, agriculture, and social customs.
 This system fostered unity, discipline, and loyalty, ensuring that the village thrived under the collective effort and vigilance of its people.

 Selesih Confederation (1700s)

-The migration of the Lusei tribe from the neighbouring region, prompted by conflicts with the Chins (or "Poi" in Mizo), led to the establishment of this significant site.
-Around 1720, the tribe, under the leadership of chief Sailova’s sons, Chungnunga and Lianlula, created a refuge in Selesih, forming a confederation of seven chiefs to defend their land.
+The migration of the Lusei tribe from the neighbouring region, prompted by conflicts with the Chins (or "Pawi" in Mizo), led to the establishment of this significant site.
+Around 1720, the tribe, under the leadership of Chief Sailova's sons, Chungnunga and Lianlula, created a refuge in Selesih, forming a confederation of seven chiefs to defend their land.
 This confederation brought together a diverse range of tribes from the region, including the five major tribes and twelve minor tribes, creating a peaceful coexistence among them.
 The settlement, with a population estimated to be between 50,000 and 100,000, housed approximately 7,000 homes, making it one of the most prosperous and populous settlements in ancient Mizoram.

 The Selesih Confederation began to decline in the late 18th century, mainly due to socio-political and environmental factors.
 One of the primary reasons for its fall was the unsustainable agricultural practices, particularly shifting cultivation (jhum), which required regular migration to maintain fertile land.
 It is now located between South Khawbung and Zawlsei villages in Champhai district.